Why So Few People are Willing to Pay the Price to be Successful

-Talk to anyone who has attained the level of success they set out to accomplish, and they will tell you that they knew from day 1 that deep down inside that they would be successful.
-But it wasn’t easy.
+Talk to anyone who has attained the level of success they set out to accomplish, and they will tell you that they knew from day 1 that deep down inside that, they would be successful.

 There were days, weeks, months, and even years where they were working 2 jobs (or more), had bills they either barely were able to pay, or were left unpaid.

 This leads us to number 2 on our list.

-2. They lose Faith or run out of patience.
+2. They lose faith or run out of patience

 Much like the Bamboo tree, it takes lots of care and effort before you see any results on your path to success.
-But when you finally do reach that critical mass, or breakthrough point, it often comes with increasing intensity, and even ease.
-While the media want us to believe that one can “be an overnight success story” this is, in fact, B.S.

-Every single “Overnight success story” will tell you that it took a long time to get to the point where they either got their break, finally got the ingredients right, or their products target audience was ready for it.
+Every single “Overnight success story” will tell you that it took a long time to get to the point where they either got their break, finally got the ingredients right, or their product’s target audience was ready for it.

 But even then…

-3. You will fail on your path to success, numerous times
+3. You will fail on your path to success numerous times

-They fail a few times, sometimes big, sometimes small, and then they hear the voices of those around them….
+They fail a few times, sometimes big, sometimes small, and then they hear the voices of those around them.

 4. People will tell you you’re wrong, stupid, naive, or dumb

 People who quit will allow those who don’t believe in what they’re doing or their ultimate goal to dig at them.

-You’ve stopped wishing for the life you want, and instead have taken life by the horns and are working to make it happen.
+You’ve stopped wishing for the life you want and instead have taken life by the horns and are working to make it happen.